 How do payment gateways work?

-A typical payment gateway transaction involves up to six parties, including:
+A typical payment gateway transaction involves up to six parties:

 Merchant: This is you!

-Card scheme: Payment networks linked to physical cards that any certified bank or financial institution can join (e.g., Visa, Mastercard, etc.).
+Card scheme: Payment networks linked to physical cards (like Visa, Mastercard, etc.)

-Once products or services are added to the basket, the checkout process begins.
+Once services are added to the cart, the checkout process begins

-Fraud detection measures are activated to verify the legitimacy of the payment (such as checking CVC, address, 2FA, etc.).
+Fraud detection measures activate to verify payment legitimacy (checking CVC, address, 2FA, etc.)

-The bank either approves the payment or denies it, providing an error code if applicable.
+The bank either approves or denies the payment, providing an error code if applicable

-For offline payments, it is common for payments to remain pending until the merchant reconciles them, whereas online payments typically process immediately unless there is an issue with payment processing.
+For offline payments, it’s common for payments to remain pending until you reconcile them, whereas online payments typically process immediately unless there’s an issue.

 Are payment gateways secure?

 Most payment gateways offer procedures to ensure users own their payment methods.
 Providers often allow activation of extra security options.
-For example, the billing address must match the card issuer’s.
+For example, the billing address must match the card issuer’s information.
 In Europe and some other regions, mandatory two-factor authentication greatly reduces fraud risk.

-Here are the main security features your payment gateway of choice should have:
+Here are the main security features your payment gateway should have:

-Encryption: Credit/debit card data should be encrypted during checkout to ensure that these sensitive details are protected.
+Encryption: Credit/debit card data should be encrypted during checkout to protect sensitive details

-SSL: Any website dealing with sensitive information should secure the data transit between the user and the website via Secure Sockets Layer.
+SSL: Any website dealing with sensitive information should secure data transit via Secure Sockets Layer

-PCI DSS: Anyone who handles card data must be compliant with this standard.
-Stripe, for instance, is a PCI Level 1 Service Provider.
+PCI DSS: Anyone handling card data must comply with this standard.
+Stripe, for instance, is a PCI Level 1 Service Provider

-Tokenization: Card data and bank account details cannot be kept in plain text; they have to be securely stored, namely in form of a token.
+Tokenization: Card data and bank account details can't be kept in plain text - they must be securely stored as tokens

-3D-Secure: Additional customer authentication for online payments, such as 3DS, reduce the risk of fraud.
+3D-Secure: Additional customer authentication for online payments reduces fraud risk significantly

 How to choose the best payment gateway

-Client preferences: do your clients mainly pay via credit and debit cards, do they use ACH transfers, or prefer mobile payments?
-Depending on the answer, you should choose a payment gateway that offers many alternative payment options.
+Client preferences: Do your clients mainly pay via credit cards, use ACH transfers, or prefer mobile payments?
+Choose a gateway that offers multiple payment options your clients actually want to use

-Easy integration: take a look at existing technology.
-Many payment gateways look great on paper, but once you look into the tech behind it, you’ll realize how difficult the integration will be.
+Easy integration: Many payment gateways look great on paper, but once you examine the technical requirements, you'll realize how difficult implementation can be.
+Look for solutions that integrate seamlessly with your existing systems

-Fees charged: features such as fraud detection and churn recovery cost extra.
-Are they worth the money?
-In most cases, yes, even if you have additional costs.
-They do prevent higher costs such as chargebacks, which are $15 if you use Stripe.
+Fees charged: Features like fraud detection and churn recovery cost extra, but they’re usually worth it.
+They prevent higher costs like chargebacks, which are $15 if you use Stripe.

 Payment gateways FAQ